olcf/foundational_hpc_skills/intro_to_unix/README.md

 interactions with the computers filesystems), and the name of the directory (file, `~` is "home") you are currently located in.

-In front of your cursor, that information that represents the command line will look like this:
+On Ascent, the information that represents the command line will look like this:

 ```
 [your_id@login1.ascent ~]$